huskyhao/PTAhomework/README.md

-PTAhomework
+# PTAhomework

-This is my PTA homework in my freshman.
+**This is my PTA homework in my freshman.**

+I use it to learn how to use git.